jlspeeddragon/TankExporter/README.md

 ## A tool to export Tanks from World of Tanks.
 #### This is an ongoing project by me..
 Coffee_

+### Version 32:
+I Fixed a bug reported by vontamar at GitHub..
+Normals were being written with the X flipped!
+THANK YOU!
+Reporting bugs makes TE a better tool!

+### Version 32:
+I fixed a bug caused by new content pgk names that stop the loading of HD textures.

 ### Version 30:
 I reworked how tanks are found in the PKG files.
 As of 4/8/2018 TE is finding 549 tanks.